MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-data-export.md

 * Continuous export doesn't support cross-database/cluster calls.
 * Continuous export doesn't guarantee that each record will be written only once to the external table.
 If a failure occurs after export has begun and some of the artifacts were already written to the external table, the external table _may_ contain duplicates.
 In such (rare) cases, artifacts are not deleted from the external table but they will *not* be reported in the
 [show exported artifacts command](#show-continuous-export-exported-artifacts).
-Continuous export *does* guarantee no duplications when using the show exported-artifacts command to read the exported artifacts.
+Continuous export *does* guarantee no duplication when using the show exported-artifacts command to read the exported artifacts.
 * Continuous export runs according to the time period configured for it.
 The recommended value for this interval is at least several minutes, depending on the latencies you're willing to accept.
 Continuous export *isn't* designed for constantly streaming data out of Kusto.
 It runs in a distributed mode, where all nodes export concurrently.
 So if the range of data queried by each run is small, the output of the continuous export would be many small artifacts (the number depends on the number of nodes in the cluster).
 * The number of export operations that can run concurrently is limited by the cluster's data export capacity (see [throttling](../../management/capacitypolicy.md#throttling)).